Q00/os/os_chapter9.md

 - Counter implementation
   - Every page entry has a counter
-  - whenever page is referenced, the clock is icremented
+  - whenever page is referenced, the clock is incremented
   - when page A is referenced, copy the clock into A's counter
   - Replace the page with the smallest counter value
 - Stack implementation